-When Pitta goes out of balance, your digestive system becomes toxic.
+When Pitta goes out of balance, the digestive system becomes toxic.
 You get frequent acid refluxes and flare-ups.
 You tend to become angry and irritated.

-When out of balance you are prone to diseases like hyperacidity, acne, rashes, auto-immune diseases or cancer.
+When out of balance pitta dosha dominant people are prone to diseases like hyperacidity, acne, rashes, auto-immune diseases or cancer.

 Pitta can go out of balance due to any one of these reasons.
 If you have been dealing with a lot of stress lately, or have been eating a lot of hot/spicy food, spending a lot of time in the hot sun, all these factors can aggravate Pitta.